-It's had much more success with Animal Crossing and Fire Emblem, both of which rely on micro-transactions, so there will almost certainly be more of the same here.
+It's had much more success with Animal Crossing and Fire Emblem, both of which rely on micro-transactions, and Nintendo has confirmed that it'll offer more of the same here.
 Expect to pay extra to unlock certain characters, karts, or tracks - or at least to unlock them faster than you would through normal play.

 Mario Kart Tour features and gameplay